changesets/changesets/packages/cli/README.md

 The core concept that `changesets` follows is that contributors to a repository should be able to declare an intent to release, and that multiple intents should be able to be combined sensibly.
 Sensibly here refers to if there is one intent to release button as a 'minor' and another to release button as a 'patch', only one release will be made, at the higher of the two versions.

 A single `changeset` is an intent to release stored as data, with the information we need to combine multiple changesets and coordinate releases.
-We also work along bolt's structure guidelines to make sure that packages within a mono-repository will all depend on the latest versions of each other.
-This approach comes from [bolt](https://www.npmjs.com/package/bolt).
+It will also update internal dependencies within a multi-package repository.

 ## Base workflow